Ruud's Commodore Site: PC-Box Home Email

 Hardware

 The PC-Box can be as small as a PC board with just one LPT and COM port that, in combination with two driver ICs, can act as an IEEE interface.
-The board now has to be told in one or another way how to behave like a PC-Box and the idea is to use an external ROM.
+The board now has to be told in one or another way how it bshould behave and the idea is to use an external ROM.
 The advantage of using an external ROM: it can be used on almost any PC board.

 How to add this external ROM?
 There are several possebilities: